-This Neighbourhood Plan is the product of a lot of debate and discussion about what is important to the people of Pimperne parish, in terms of how development takes place over the next 15 years.
+This Neighbourhood Plan is the product of a lot of debate and discussion about what is important to the people of Pimperne parish, in terms of how development takes place over the period up to 2031.
 The parish has changed over the last century, and continues to change in this century, and will continue to change, as people move in and out, and buildings and spaces are put to different uses.
 This Plan looks to provide guidance on where future development could happen, what places or characteristics should be protected, and what new buildings should look like.
 It does not cover every subject - as a lot of general points such as the need to avoid flood risk zones, and to protect wildlife, are already covered in the North Dorset Local Plan.
-There will be a need to build new houses on land outside the existing settlement boundary.
-Through this Neighbourhood Plan we can choose where this development should be focused - and if we don't take this opportunity it may well be decided for us by the Local Planning Authority in the review of the Local Plan that has just begun.
+There will be a need to build new houses to meet local needs, and in preparing a Neighbourhood Plan we can choose where this development should be focused.

 Three sites are suggested for housing.
-One is just north of Manor Farm Close, another just east of the Franwill Industrial Estate, and the third is land west of Bakery Close.
+One is just north of Manor Farm Close (which since the Neighbourhood Plan was first made now has planning permission, and is being built with an anticipated completion date of July 2022), another just east of the Franwill Industrial Estate, and the third is land west of Bakery Close.
 Some of this housing would be kept at affordable rents or re-sale values, and can be prioritised to local people.
 The Bakery Close site is a 'reserve' allocation that may not need to be released until after 2026.

 We also considered the possible need for new employment land, for new and growing businesses.
 However the sites we investigated could harm our much valued landscape.
-As no suitable sites were identified, and the need for additional strategic employment sites at Blandford is an issue being considered through the Local Plan Review, no employment allocations are proposed.
+As no suitable sites were identified, and additional employment sites at Blandford have been accepted as part of the Blandford Plus Neighbourhood Plan, no employment allocations are proposed.

 What about the concerns raised on traffic through the village?
 We have looked into this, and it has shaped where we are suggesting development should go.
-The Parish Council will continue to work with the County Council on possible measures that will improve safety and access.
+The Parish Council will continue to work with the Dorset Council on possible measures that will improve safety and access.